Superabrasive

 • Choose the right bond, based on the concrete hardness for each specific floor.
 Using the wrong bond can cause diamond glazing, premature tool wear or deep scratches.
 The Mohs Hardness Scratch Test kit can help determine the hardness of the concrete before choosing the tool bond.

 • NEW!
-BLUE Cap Cutters for removing hard cap and cutting medium to soft concrete underneath – Item #X2S-CC-030
+BLUE Cap Cutters for removing hard cap and cutting medium to soft concrete underneath – Item #X2S-CC-0030

 See catalog for a complete list of QC Metal Tools with part numbers.

-Lavina metal tools are offered with one or two segments – use single segment tools with grinders 25″ and smaller, and double segment tools with grinders 30″ and larger.
+Lavina QC metal tools are offered with one or two segments / buttons.
+We recommend using single segment tools with smaller grinders (25″ and under), and double segment tools with grinders 30″ and larger.
 Fewer segments cut faster, but also wear out faster.
+The first step to open the concrete is usually done with single button tools.
 More segments create more surface contact, allowing for surface refinement with less scratches.

-To expose medium to large aggregate, you can usually start with 30 grit metals (or bush hammers for fastest results).
+To expose medium to large aggregate, you can usually start with 30 grit metals or bush hammers for faster results.
 For small to medium aggregate – start with 70 grit metals.
 For salt and pepper – 120 grit metals.

 MOHS’ SCALE AND LAVINA METAL BONDS